ObjectivePathology/zif/README.md

   * If all IFD's same size, time series or focal plane (Z-stack)
   * else, a collection of distinct images
 * Optional solid thumbnail in SubIFD 1 of IFD 1 (for multiresolution images) or each IFD (for other content).
 Thumbnail must be JPEG or PNG, and no larger than 2048 x 2048; recommended size is 1024 pixels on largest side, and a progressive encoding is recommended for JPEG thumbnails.
 * Tiles must be JPEG or PNG compressed; JPEG here is meant to be the legacy JPEG specification (ITU Recommendation T.81 | ISO/IEC 10918&ndash;1) as commonly used on the Internet and many software packages and operating systems, and as embodied by the popular Independent JPEG Group 6b specification of 1998.
-Note that a common TIFF codec, LZW, is specifically disallowed in ZIF, as are raw uncoded images.
+Note that two common TIFF codecs, LZW and Deflate, are specifically disallowed in ZIF, as are raw uncoded images.
 * For JPEG tiles, the JPEG tables must be contained (duplicated) in every tile, such that each tile is independently viewable.
+* For JPEG tiles, TIFF tag Compression must be 7 (JPEG), and TIFF tag Photometric Interpretation must be YCbCr.
+Channel subsampling is permitted.
 * PNG tiles need a tile compression code in tag 259...34933
 * JPEG tiled ZIFs are true TIFF 6.0 Part 2 files; some common readers are fully able to read these files.
 * PNG tiled ZIFs are incompatible with common TIFF readers.